Julius Kühn-Institut (JKI)

 38104 Braunschweig, Germany

 14195 Berlin, Germany

 On April 1st, 2016 the Institute for Bee Protection in the Julius Kühn Institute was officially founded.
-With the foundation of this institute, the former works of the JKI related to bee protection are expanded further and thematically extended.
-The core work of the Institute comprises risk assessment of pesticides to bees, investigation of bee poisoning incidents and research activities related to bee protection.
+With the foundation of this institute, the former works of the JKI related to bee protection are further expanded.
+The core work of the Institute comprises risk assessment of pesticides to bees, investigation of bee poisoning incidents, and research activities related to bee protection.
 Honey bees and wild bees are essential pollinators for both wild plants as well as crops.
-Protection of honey bees therefore is of utmost relevance to society and mankind.
+The protection of honey bees, therefore, is of utmost relevance to society and mankind.